London Heathrow Airport

 Before you arrive at Heathrow to check in, you’ll need to know which terminal your flight is departing from.
 Your booking should include this information but if not, ask your Flight Centre Travel Expert or look it up on Heathrow Airport’s website.

-Heathrow Airport recommends that you arrive at check-in/bag drop at least three hours prior to a long haul or El Al (Israel Airlines) flight, and at least two hours prior to departure for a UK or European flight.
+Heathrow Airport recommends that you arrive at check-in/bag drop at least three hours prior to a long-haul international flight, and at least two hours prior to departure for a UK or European flight.

-Hot Tip for Heathrow check-in: You can now speed up the time it takes to clear security by pre-booking a slot with the Fast Track Security service.
-For around 13 pounds (AU$24) you can reserve a 2-hour Fast Track Security window.
+Hot Tip for Heathrow check-in: You can now speed up the time it takes to clear security by pre-booking a slot with the Fast Track security service.
+For around 13 pounds (AU$26) you can reserve a 1-hour Fast Track Security window.

 Baggage

-Luggage restrictions will vary depending on your airline and cabin class, so the best approach is to confirm with your airline or Flight Centre Travel Expert about what’s right for your particular flight.
+Luggage restrictions will vary depending on your airline and cabin class, so the best approach is to confirm with your airline or talk to your Travel Expert about what’s right for your particular flight.

 In terms of hand luggage, your bags will need to meet the size restrictions to get through security at London Heathrow.
 Passengers are allowed a maximum of two pieces of hand luggage each, measuring no larger than 56cm x 45cm x 25cm.
 Anything bigger than that will need to be stowed in the hold.